+First, after having your eggs at room temperature, you must decide if you are going to whip them by hand or by mixer.
 To make egg whites firm, you will need a pinch of salt and cream of tartar or 1 teaspoon of white wine vinegar.
 When whipping, be sure not to over-whip or over-beat.
 If they are holding peaks, they are done.
 They should be silky and velvety – not flaky.
 If over-beat, you can rescue the batch by adding another egg white.
 Make sure you didn’t get any egg yolk in because there is no silver bullet to recover from the mistake.

+Egg whites must all be in motion together at once to rise.
+They should rise to 3 times their size.
 When choosing a bowl to whisk them in, a copper bowl is ideal but extremely expensive.
 Go with plastic as a second option as using a glass bowl is the least desirable.
 Glass bowls do not make good egg white mixtures.

 Using Egg Whites

 Remember that egg whites and calling for egg whites is to keep your batter – either sweet or savory – to rise and hold.
 Do not mix or be heavy-handed with your egg whites.
 The term “fold” is often used in recipes which means you will pour your egg whites to the side of the mixture you are adding them to and gently turn in from the sides — pushing down and pulling up whilst turning your bowl.
 Fold in from the sides.
 If you over-mix your batter, your egg whites will deflate.
 Remember to be slow and careful when folding.